' Clones & Varietals - Adastra Wines

-' Adastra Wines | Clones & Varietals
+Clones & Varietals

 Chardonnay

-Old Wente A consistent star in our Chardonnay program.
+Old Wente – field Selection A consistent star in our Chardonnay program.
 Our selection was taken via Larry Hyde's Carneros vineyard.
 Clusters are usually quite small and show a classic "chicks and hens" morphology, large and small berries in the same cluster.
 In addition to exhibiting an array of apple, citrus and spice flavors, Old Wente seems especially good at capturing the unique mineral character of Adastra's soil.
 For the last two years, Old Wente has been the last of our Chardonnay to ripen.

 Dijon 96 Medium-sized, tightly packed clusters.
 Consistently brings a pear character to the wine, usually with tropical notes also.
 Some data suggests this clone is twenty percent heavier bearing than clone 76.
-I have not found this to be true at Adastra, where neither clone has been consistently more productive than the other.
+We have not found this to be true at Adastra, where neither clone has been consistently more productive than the other.
 All the "Dijon" clones at Adastra are descended from clones imported from the Dijon Experimental Station by Oregon State University in 1987.
 Ultimately traced to Meursault, France.

 Dijon 95 A newcomer to our vineyard in 2001, 95 came with a reputation for bringing richness to the palate of wines.
 So far the indications are promising.
 In 2002 the grapes had a strong honey element at harvest.
 The budwood came from Saintsbury's Brown Ranch via Caldwell Nurseries.
 Ultimately traced to Meursault, France.